DrGregoryHouse/AngularJS_GetSterted/README.md

 ```

 Changes to be made to the next step:
-- Add `ng-include` diretive for redirect to HTML template as view
-- Add
+- Add filters to sort elements of `ng-repeat` by category.

-### Step 4
+### Step 4 - Filters

-In this step, repositories from a user on Github are queried and displayed.
+ In this part, the use of filters in `ng-repeat`.

 ```git
 git checkout Step04